Name | Last commit date | Author |

 ---|---|

-.gitignore | 1.175K |
+.gitignore | 1.215K |

 LICENSE | 11.09K |

-README.md | 2.257K |
+README.md | 3.495K |

 __init__.py | 81B |

-round_tracks.png | 594B |
+round_tracks.png | 821B |

-round_tracks_action.py | 11.33K |
+round_tracks_action.py | 25.99K |

-round_tracks_gui.py | 3.592K |
+round_tracks_gui.py | 4.298K |

-round_tracks_ui.fbp | 24.47K |
+round_tracks_ui.fbp | 28.57K |

-round_tracks_utils.py | 3.581K |
+round_tracks_utils.py | 2.533K |

-A subdivision-based track rounding plugin for KiCad.
+A subdivision- and/or native arc-based track rounding plugin for KiCad.

 For best results, use in conjunction with this teardrop plugin.

+The intended use is to have a source PCB file, which is easy to edit, and a rendered output file, generated by this plugin.
 After running DRC on the output, you can then go back and adjust the original file before running the plugin again.

 Original copyright Miles McCoo, 2017